mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-params.md

 ![]({{ "/static/images/guides/revit-params12.png" | prepend: site.baseurl }})

-The value of this parameter can later be read by passing the parameter name to the *Element.ParameterGet* component.
-You can inspect the parameter value using the *ParameterValue.Decompose* component.
+The value of this parameter can later be read by passing the parameter name to the {% include ltr/comp.html uuid='d86050f2' %} component.
+You can inspect the parameter value using the {% include ltr/comp.html uuid='3bde5890' %} component.

 ![]({{ "/static/images/guides/revit-params13.png" | prepend: site.baseurl }})